mivanit/python-project-makefile-template/docs/combined/myproject_gfm.md

 # Makefile

+## General Help

-`make help` Displays the help message listing all available make targets and variables. running just `make` will also display this message.
+`make help` Displays the help message listing all available make targets and variables.
+Running just `make` will also display this message.

 ``` sh
 $ make help